First Russian circumnavigation: Second visit to Kamchatka

 Despite extreme discontent of the Japanese authorities, Krusenstern decided to return the embassy in Petropavlovsk through the Sea of Japan – along the west coast of Honshu and Hokkaido which was quite unknown to Europeans.
 Stormy weather prevailed after the departure.
 From the Gotō Islands Nadezhda headed North to the Tsushima Island that it passed by on April 19.
 Only on May 1, the vessel reached the Tsugaru strait.
 It headed further, primarily because Krusenstern wanted to find the strait (that was drawn on his map) dividing island Esso (Hokkaido) from Karafuto.
 On May 7-9 Krusenstern realized that Karafuto corresponds to Sakhalin on Russian and French maps.
 Then the expedition went through the La Pérouse Strait, correcting many mistakes on the maps drawn by Lapérouse.
 On May 14 Nadezhda anchored in the Aniva Bay.
 In the morning of May 15, Langsdorf and Ratmanov went describing the shore, and Rezanov and Krusenstern went to local settlement to establishing contact with Ainu people.
 After talking with them, Krusenstern suggested that their native lands were under the constant Japanese attacks, and it would be highly desirable to establish Russian trading post right there.
 Ainu treated sailors with rice and fresh fish, from which they prepared pilaf.
-At 8 pm on May 16, the expedition rounded the Cape of Aniva, and on May 17 it arrived in the Gulf of Patience which was described by lieutenant Golovachev.
+On May 16, the expedition rounded the Cape of Aniva, and on May 17, it arrived in the Gulf of Patience which was described by lieutenant Golovachev.
 On May 20 they discovered a cape which was named after Mulovsky.
 On May 22 they described the Cape of Soymonov.
-On May 24, powerful fields of perennial ice at 48 ° C blocked the path.
+On May 24, powerful fields of perennial ice at 48 °C blocked the path.
 Coming between the islands of Mussir and Raukokke, the crew discovered four more islands – Lovushki.
 After a massive storm, on June 1 the expedition passed the islands of Ekarma and Shiashkotan.
 On June 5, the crew arrived to Petropavlovsk.